-- Clearly identified with visitor/contractor passes with the white lanyard. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff from the school office. - Given a safeguarding leaflet to read, or directed to a poster informing them of how to report a concern - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative at all times. - Only given access to pupils restricted to the purpose of their visit.
+- Clearly identified with visitor/contractor passes with the white lanyard. - Met and directed by school staff/representatives. - Signed in and out of the school by school staff from the school office. - Directed to the safeguarding information that forms part of the electronic sign-in, and tick the appropriate box to declare that they understand who they should speak to if they have a safeguarding concern. - Given restricted access to only specific areas of the school, as appropriate. - Escorted by a member of staff/representative at all times. - Only given access to pupils restricted to the purpose of their visit.